tursodatabase/turso-docs/reference/platform-rest-api/database/update-database-in-org.md

 **Description**:

-Updates the version of sqld of all instances of a logical database in an organization.
+Updates the version of libSQL server of all instances of a logical database in an organization.
 This operation causes some amount of downtime to occur during the update process.
-The version of sqld is taken from the latest built docker image.
+The version of libSQL server is taken from the latest built docker image.

 **Requirements**: